Beirne Stadium

 In 2007, the Bulldogs hosted their first ever appearance in the NCAA Division II National Football Championship versus West Chester.
 In the 2008–09 school year Bryant University Athletics became a Division I sports program.
 They belong to the America East for most sports, as well as the Big South for football, and Southland Conference for golf and tennis as of the 2022-23 school year.

 Rhode Island FC of the USL Championship played their inaugural 2024 season at Beirne Stadium during the construction of their stadium at Tidewater Landing.
 On December 14, 2023, RIFC announced that they had added an additional 250 seats to the East Side Field Seats and the West Bleachers, bringing the total match-day capacity to 5,252, with an additional statement that that club had season ticket members representing all 39 of Rhode Island’s cities and towns.
 The team eventually moved out of Beirne Stadium once their stadium in Pawtucket, Centreville Bank Stadium, was completed.

+In 2026, the New England Revolution II announced they will be playing all 14 home matches at Beirne Stadium.
+They played their first match March 1st, winning on penalty shots (4-2) vs Atlanta United 2.
+On March 22, they beat the newest MLS Next Pro team Connecticut United FC 2-0 for the first ever New England Derby.